wjzhengsh/blockchain/get_start_starter_plan.md

 ## Developing and deploying customized business networks with Hyperledger Composer
 {: #develop-composer}

+**IBM recommends using Hyperledger Composer solely for demos and proof-of-concepts.
+IBM does not provide support for networks using Hyperledger Composer in production, including the Composer CLI, JavaScript APIs, REST server, and Web Playground.**

 Starter Plan integrates {{site.data.keyword.blockchainfull_notm}} Platform: Develop developer environment and Hyperledger Composer developer toolset.
 You can develop your blockchain network based on your business needs.
 After you develop a network for your business, you can deploy your business network to Starter Plan network.